NCES CCD 2024-25 39 schools PA

 York school enrollment varies 23× across entities

-York operates 12 school districts — among the most fragmented governance structures in the country
+York operates 12 school districts — one of the single most fragmented governance structures in the country

-student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment, push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Sitting just under the national figure still leaves meaningful room for sub-unit variation that the aggregate number hides.
-Variation between sub-units within York is typically wider than the York-aggregate figure suggests.
+student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment, push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Variation between sub-units within York is typically wider than the York-aggregate figure suggests.

 # School Score